samvera/samvera.github.io/pages/samvera/developer_resources/collections/hyrax_2.1/nesting-faq.md

 ### How can I see what collections are nested?

-Right now, there is only one place to see nesting and it only shows the immediate parents and subcollections.
+Right now, there are two place to see nesting relationships and in both places, they only shows the immediate parents and subcollections.

 * Collection show page at Dashboard -> Collections -> click title of collection
+* Collection edit form at Dashboard -> Collections -> click action menu beside collection -> Edit collection -> Relationship tab

 We hope to update the Dashboard -> Collections index page in later releases to include the ability to view nesting hierarchies, but there is extensive UI/UX design work required before implementation can happen.